 It is an onerous form, similar to a corporate tax return.
 You will need to report the income and expense sheet for the current year of operation.
 As well as the balance sheet for the corporation.
-You also should include transactions between you and the foreign corporation, original capital contributions and other required information.
+You also should include transactions between you and the foreign corporation.
+As well as original capital contributions and other required information.

 Contact us if you want to receive free tax guide for Americans living abroad.

 About Form 5471: what it is and why you need to file it

 Do you know that Form 5471 is an informational return and not a tax return?
 That means the IRS uses it to track and have complete data of US persons who own foreign corporations.
 However, you do not pay tax on it to the US government.
 Well, unless you failed to file form.Or submitted the incorrect return and thus will be facing penalties.

 The IRS doesn’t want anyone to hide their assets.
 Are you a US person who lives in the US, owns a foreign corporation and cares about asset protection?
 Owning a business in a foreign country gives you many opportunities.
 You can use foreign tax credits and tax treaties to offset your US tax based on the foreign tax paid.
 We covered all the changes and solutions for American business owners who got affected by The Tax Cuts and Jobs Act.
 Several categories need to report their ownership.
 For example, US persons with an acquisition of a minimum of 10% of the stock of a foreign corporation.